wjnicholson87/kickstarter-analysis/README.md

 ## Overview of Project

+### Purpose
-### -Analize a set of kickstarter data in order to visualize campaign outcomes based on launch dates and funding goals.
+-Analize a set of kickstarter data in order to visualize campaign outcomes based on launch dates and funding goals.

 ## Analysis and Challenges